SahilSait/SahilSait/README.md

 ### hey, hi, hello!

 - building and breaking stuff as a new SDE
-- studying to play my part in the convergence of AI and software systems
-- currently deep diving into llama 2
+- currently learning ios dev
 - open to collaborating on AI projects